alert icon

 Downgrades from CDL to Class D license

-If you don’t maintain a valid medical certificate while you hold a CDL or CLP, your medical status becomes “Not Certified.”
+If you don’t maintain a valid medical certificate while you hold a CDL or CLP, or you are not medically cleared, your medical status becomes “Not Certified.”

-You receive a letter about downgrading your commercial ranking.
-If you still don’t submit the medical certificate by the date listed on that letter, your license will be downgraded to Class D.
+You will receive a letter about downgrading your commercial ranking.
+If a new and valid medical certificate is not electronically received by the date listed on that letter, your license will be downgraded to Class D and you will no longer be authorized to operate a commercial vehicle.

 Disqualification of Public Passenger Endorsement